 All losses arising on the loans will be applied in reducing the Funding 1 share and the seller share of the trust property.
-Funding 1's share and the seller's share of the losses will be determined by multiplying the amount of losses during a calculation period by the Funding 1 share percentage, which will be allocated to Funding 1 (until the Funding 1 share of the trust property is zero), and the remainder, which will be allocated to the seller, on each distribution date.
+Funding 1's share and the seller's share of the losses will be determined by multiplying the amount of losses during a calculation period by the Funding 1 share percentage (as calculated on the relevant share calculation date), which will be allocated to Funding 1 (until the Funding 1 share of the trust property is zero), and the remainder, which will be allocated to the seller, on each calculation date in each case prior to calculating the allocation of mortgages trust available principal receipts on that calculation date.